-Students must apply to the Executive Vice President to attend any mission trip.
-It is strongly recommend applying prior to making commitment to the intended mission.
+Students must apply to the Vice President Academics to attend any mission trip.
+It is strongly recommended to apply prior to making commitment to the intended mission.

-The Executive Vice President must approve attendance to any mission trip.
+The Vice President Academics must approve attendance to any mission trip.

 Students must have passed the Chiropractic Centre Entrance Exam and registered chiropractors must supervise all chiropractic care provided on an approved Mission.